Medical Negligence Prolongs Kidney Stone Agony Case Study

 Allegations and Causation

-Simpson Millar took on Mr Mikombe's case and a Letter of Claim was sent off to the hospital trust responsible for his treatment.
+Our Medical Negligence Solicitors took on Mr Mikombe's case and a Letter of Claim was sent off to the Hospital Trust responsible for his treatment.

 The allegations of negligence made against Manchester University Hospitals Foundation Trust included: